EmId11/improved-100-prisoners-puzzle-strategy/README.md

 This approach gives about a 31% success rate.

-## My Improved Solution (52% Success Rate)
+## My Improved Solution (57% Success Rate)

 My solution leverages the statistical distribution of numbers to make more intelligent choices about which boxes to open.
-The core insight is that when numbers are randomly distributed:

-- Each "decade" (1-10, 11-20, etc.) should have approximately one number in each row of boxes
-- Each "last digit" (numbers ending in 0, 1, 2, etc.) should be distributed evenly across rows
-- The proportion of numbers smaller or larger than any given value should follow predictable patterns
+The core insight is that when numbers are randomly distributed, the proportion of numbers smaller or larger than any given value should follow predictable patterns.

-By detecting when a row contains an unexpected concentration of numbers with similar patterns to their target, prisoners can strategically skip to more promising rows.
+By detecting when a row contains an unexpected distribution of numbers relative to a prisoner's target, they can strategically skip to more promising rows.

 ### How It Works

 1. We mentally organize the 100 boxes into 10 rows of 10 boxes each
 2. Prisoners search row by row, but move to the next row when they encounter:
-   - Another number from the same decade as their target (e.g., prisoner #45 finding another 40s number)
-   - A number with the same last digit as their target (e.g., prisoner #45 finding any number ending in 5)
-   - Too many numbers smaller than their target (e.g., prisoner #45 finding more than 4 numbers smaller than 45)
+   - Too many numbers smaller than their target (e.g., prisoner #73 finding more than 7 numbers smaller than 73)
-   - Too many numbers larger than their target (e.g., prisoner #45 finding more than 6 numbers larger than 45)
+   - Too many numbers larger than their target (e.g., prisoner #73 finding more than 3 numbers larger than 73)
    - The end of the current row
-3. This pattern-recognition approach allows for more efficient use of the 50-box limit by focusing the search on rows where the prisoner's number is statistically more likely to be found
+3. This distribution-based approach allows for more efficient use of the 50-box limit by focusing the search on rows where the prisoner's number is statistically more likely to be found

 ## Installation